mnentwig/STDFoo/README.md

 # STDFoo
 a) Converts ATE .stdf(.gz) to binary float data, one file per TEST_NUM.

-b) Imports resulting binary data to Octave _efficiently_ (load-on-demand, designed for xy GB-size datasets or beyond)
+b) Imports resulting binary data to Octave _efficiently_.

+Intended for very large datasets from multiple files.

+Output data is organized "column-major" (column=testitem/binning) so that any item of interest can be retrieved with near-optimal speed (=loading one binary file).

 * used STDF fields are *PIR* (insertion), *PTR* (individual test data), *PRR* (results/binning).
 All other records are skipped
 * pure C++, needs only a recent compiler e.g. from MinGW, no libraries required except libz.
-* Fast: A dataset 832 Mb zipped, 30000 simulated DUTs with 2k testitems each is converted in around 12 s on a 2013 PC.
-More data scales linearly (fixed mem)
-* internally multithreaded, gives 40+ % performance boost
+* Fast: Essentially as fast as uncompressing the input file (multi threaded).
+* Scalable: processing time scales linearly with file size, constant memory
 * compatible/future-proof: Compiles with -std=(c++11, c++17, c++20, c++23)
 * "Simple and stupid", both usage and build process
 * Use of Octave end is optional.